leonlinsx/minimal-mistakes/_posts/2019-03-03-Moloch-judger-of-social-credit.md

 > Moloch for I don’t believe in god!
 Moloch who, fought Sins and made Sin out of Sin!

 I know what you're thinking: "He's lost it.
-Leon's gone off the deep end and today's finally the day I unsubscribe to this email list I don't even know how I got on in the first place and can go on pretending I don't know him." \[1\]
+Leon's gone off the deep end and today's finally the day I stop reading this site I don't even know how I got on in the first place and can spend my time more productively elsewhere." \[1\]

 What if I told you that of the three lines above, one was from a [famous poem](https://www.poetryfoundation.org/poems/49303/howl "howl"), and two were from a computer generated language model?
 Can you guess which two?
 [This article](https://slatestarcodex.com/2019/02/19/gpt-2-as-step-toward-general-intelligence/ "gpt 2") has further examples, which range from humourous to eerie.
 The main and fascinating point the author has to make is: